 “My interest in CLES stems from a long held interest in cooperative and community based models of economic development in stimulating ‘good’ growth and the practicalities of implementation.
 As a practitioner, I’ve seen some amazing work of the quietly brilliant, individuals and organisations who are passionate but don’t always shout about the work they’ve done or the difference they are making.
 I am keen to bring insights, experiences and case studies of some of the lesser known but nevertheless powerful examples of community based economic interventions to underpin both policy and practice.”

-Gail is an urban planner/regeneration/enterprise specialist with over 15 years experience of project and programme development & management.
+Gail is Senior Electric Vehicle Business Development and Town Planning Manager at Liberty Charge.
+She is an urban planner/regeneration/enterprise specialist with over 15 years experience of project and programme development & management.
 She has a detailed knowledge of regeneration, urban, community & neighbourhood planning, labour markets, business and enterprise, economic policy, project design/delivery, data interpretation and analysis.

 Her expertise is applied to a diverse portfolio of projects and programmes within the public sector but also interfacing with the private and voluntary sector.
 Gail has also worked for the national housing charity MHA, Lambeth Council and a number of cooperatives including South London Bakers and Balham Food and Book.
 Gail also has experience of working in the private sector and has worked for a number of large international law firms.